+Outline of the flows:

 An application retrieves an individual own service capability by using GET on the Light-weight Resource and receives capability Id along with the status of the capability.

 The application enables/disables an individual own service capability using PUT on the Light-weight Resource and receives capability Id along with updated status of the capability.